Quantum-geometry-induced anomalous Hall effect in nonunitary superconductors and application to Sr$_2$RuO$_4$

-{\bf Summary and final remarks --} We have shown that superconducting \SRO~without interband Cooper pairing can support intrinsic anomalous charge Hall response and polar Kerr effect, if the superconducting state is of non-unitary and odd-parity.
-The charge Hall conductivity is determined by both the superconductivity-induced spin polarization and the SOC-derived Berry curvature of the normal-state Bloch electrons.
-This mechanism applies even when only one of the bands crosses the Fermi energy and develops Cooper pairing.
+{\bf Summary and final remarks --} We have shown that superconducting \SRO~without interband Cooper pairing can support intrinsic anomalous charge Hall response and polar Kerr effect, if it condenses into one of the nonunitary odd-parity pairing states.
+In such case, the Kerr rotation angle at the experimental photon energy of $\hbar\omega=0.8$ eV shall be larger for samples with higher quality and shall remain finite even for pristine samples.
+The charge Hall conductivity is determined by both the nonunitary-pairing-induced spin polarization and the SOC-derived spin Berry curvature of the normal-state Bloch electrons.
+This mechanism applies even when only one of the bands crosses the Fermi energy and develops Cooper pairing, and may also be applied to other superconductors where Kerr effect has been reported.

-While our analyses were done with a model of \SRO~at hand, the proposal may be applied to other superconductors where the polar Kerr effect has been reported.
-To make connection with the polar Kerr effect measurement in \SRO, we evaluate the charge Hall conductivity of our two-band model with band parameters and pairing gaps consistent with realistic estimates~\cite{Sharma:20} and estimate the polar Kerr rotation angle.
+To make connection with the Kerr measurement in \SRO, we evaluate the charge Hall conductivity of our two-band model with band parameters and pairing gaps consistent with realistic estimates~\cite{Sharma:20} and estimate the Kerr rotation angle.
 Details are given in the Supplementary~\cite{supplementary}.
-For a 3D chiral $p$-wave state with $\Delta_{\parallel}=\Delta_{\perp}=0.35$ meV and at the experimental photon energy $\hbar\omega=0.8$ eV, one obtains a Kerr rotation of $\theta_K \approx 5.6$ nrad.
-Given the neglect of the third band and the crudeness of our approximation, it is unclear whether this pairing state can reconcile with the experimental value of $\theta_{K} \approx 60$ nrad~\cite{Xia:06} at low temperatures.
-On the other hand, for the $A_{1u}+iA_{2u}$ state, taking $\Delta_{A_{1}} = 2\Delta_{A_{2}} =0.35$ meV, we obtain $\theta_K \approx 25.7$ nrad, which is close to the experimental result~\cite{Xia:06}.
+For the 3D chiral $p$-wave state with $\Delta_{\parallel}=0.35$ meV and for $\Delta_{\perp}$ ranging from 0 to 0.35 meV, one obtains Kerr rotation $\theta_K \in (0, 2.8)$ nrad.
+Given the neglect of the third band and the crudeness of our approximation, it is unclear whether this state can explain the experimental value of $\theta_{K} \approx 60$ nrad~\cite{Xia:06} observed at low temperatures.
+On the other hand, for the $A_{1u}+iA_{2u}$ state, taking $\Delta_{A_{1}} = 0.35$ meV and for $\Delta_{A_{2}} \in (0, 0.35)$ meV, we obtain $\theta_K \in (0, 25.6)$ nrad, which is closer to the experimental result in the limit $\Delta_{A_{1}} = \Delta_{A_{2}}$ -- as would be the case if the two order parameters are nearly degenerate.